rauldiamantino/project-starter-php/README.md

 However, I translated it to make this repository accessible to people from all over the world.

-I do not guarantee this is the best way to start your projects — you may find situations that are not best practices.
+I do not guarantee this is the best way to start your projects, you may find situations that are not best practices.

 What I can say for sure is that I put together everything I know combined with the application of studies I have done.